 Let me again present these links to music reading sites, books, free or very inexpensive music software, electronic "flash cards" and music reading video games which make learning fun!

 See what's to your liking and do try them out.
 They either have FREE trials or are totally FREE to use.

 Firstly - THE BEST SELF-STUDY BOOK AVAILABLE ON READING MUSIC:

-I hope you enjoyed these music reading tips and advices and I wish you, and/or your children or students, great success with these.
+I hope you enjoyed these music reading tips and advice and I wish you great success with these.

 Lets Make Music Better!